-The time of exercise matters more than the time of day
+The time of exercise matters for nutrient timing

 It’s the position of the International Society of Sports Nutrition (ISSN) that timed ingestion of carbohydrate, protein, and fat may significantly affect how the body responds to exercise.
 In other words, timing nutrients properly can lead to significant training gains.
 But the question remains—when should you be eating protein, carbs and fat in relation to your workout?